ewall/meteor-foundation/README.md

 1. `npm install -g meteorite` (if not already installed)
 2. `mrt add foundation`
 3. Minified CSS and JS files will be linked in your client-side code.
-4. Foundation's JavaScripts are already initialized for you.
+4. Foundation's JavaScripts are already initialized in your client.

 ## Version History

+* 2013-06-11 v4.2.2    -- new Foundation version 4.2.2
 * 2013-06-11 v4.2.1r2  -- Foundation JavaScript now initialized automatically when jQuery is ready
 * 2013-06-04 v4.2.1    -- new Foundation version 4.2.1; added normalize.css
 * 2013-05-21 v4.1.6r2  -- minor update to README.md, renamed 'lib' directory to 'client' for clarity